-The top navigation bar within the 'browse' page allows you to filter by mood, genre, pace, instrument, duration, BPM or toggling whether you want tracks with vocals included in results.
-With so many filtering options, you can find just the right piece of audio for your needs without the hassle of a complicated search process.
+The top navigation bar within the ‘browse' page allows you to filter music by mood, genre, pace, instrument, duration, BPM, track length or toggling whether you want songs with vocals included in results.
+With so many filtering options, you can find just the right piece of music for your search criteria without too much of a hassle.

 Content Quality & Selection

-As I've stated several times in this review, the content quality at Soundstripe is top notch with hundreds of talented artists who have produced content spans nearly every musical niche you could ask for.
-Additionally, they have both short and long form tracks ranging from 30 seconds all the way up to 8 minutes in length.
+The content quality at Soundstripe is top-notch with hundreds of talented artists with great music spanning nearly every niche you could ask for.
+Additionally, they have both short and long-form songs ranging from 30 seconds all the way up to 8 minutes in length.

 Not sure if the library matches your taste or specific needs?
-You can find out for sure as Soundstripe allows you to browse and listen to their entire library for free without the need to make an account or provide any credit card details.
+You can find out for sure as Soundstripe allows you to browse and listen to their entire music selection for free without the need to make an account or provide any credit card details.

 Beyond an existing library full of thousands of songs, Soundstripe adds new songs to their library every Friday.
 Over the course of a month, you can expect to see around 150-250 new songs added to their music libraries.

 If you are a Spotify user, then you likely have used their ‘browse' feature which gives you access to curated playlists based on genre or another similar quality.

-Soundstripe also adopted this with playlists based on top trends or popular genres, and we've found it is a quick way to located excellent quality music for your projects.
-For example here are a few of the curated playlists at the time this review was written (11/19/2017):
+Soundstripe also adopted this with playlists based on top trends or popular genres, and we've found it is a quick way to locate quality music for your projects.
+For example here are a few of the curated playlists at the time this review was written:

-Young and Free - a list focusing on adventurous and upbeat tracks
+- Young and Free – a list focusing on adventurous and upbeat songs

-Corporate - a list of tracks that are ideal for business-style videos
+- Corporate – a list of music tracks that are ideal for business-style videos

-Stranger Synths - based on the popular Netflix show Stranger Things
+- Stranger Synths – music based on the popular Netflix show Stranger Things

-Songs for Sleep - ambient and minimal tracks for a low key vibe
+- Songs for Sleep – ambient and minimal music tracks for a low key vibe

 Looking For A Soundstripe Coupon?

-We know that some if you are on a tight budget and could benefit from a coupon code to help cover the cost of a Soundstripe membership.
+We know that some of you are on a tight budget and could benefit from a coupon code to help cover the cost of a Soundstripe membership.
 As a content creator myself, I understand how tight your budget might be all while trying to improve the quality of your work.

 To help support our readers, we were able to get an exclusive 10% off coupon for any reader that wants to become a new customer of Soundstripe.
 All you have to do is visit Soundstripe via this link and enter the code ‘thetechreviewer‘ upon checkout.